Specialists play an important role in many fields. When it comes to investing, however, Tom Hosking believes generalists could have the advantage.

-This article was featured in our Spring Journal which can be found here.
+This article was featured in our Spring Journal.

 Over tens of thousands of years, we have increasingly become a society of specialists.
 Early hunter gatherer societies were likely characterised by generalists who were adept at a variety of tasks needed for survival.
 A key part of Homo sapiens’s subsequent success was its ability to form larger and more stable groups.
 The larger the group, the more scope for specialisation.
 Teamwork resulted in being able to hunt large prey such as woolly mammoths.
 But where flint spearheads could be made by an individual person, today’s guided missiles require the cooperation of thousands of specialists, each of whom would be unable to manufacture it on their own.

 Adam Smith, writing in the middle of the Industrial Revolution, argued that the sole reason for economic growth was specialisation.
 Workers would be finely divided into roles enabling them to become more productive, and once the entire workforce was specialised economic growth would cease.
 Whilst Smith may have been wrong about it being the only determinant of growth, he was right to predict that society would become ever more specialised.
 Several people have claims to being the last person to know everything, most famously the polymath Thomas Young, but they all lived at least two centuries ago.
 As human knowledge advanced beyond the capability of even the most talented individual, our modern education system responded by encouraging students to focus on increasingly narrow specialties.
 However, there is a growing body of evidence that specialism is not always the best thing to do, as documented by David Epstein in his book, Range.
 Reading it motivated me to think about how this applies to fund management.